Running vs. Cycling Muscles

-The abdominal muscles help both runners and cyclists control their breath, which in turn affects stamina and endurance.
+The core muscles help both runners and cyclists control their breath, which in turn affects stamina and endurance.
 Runners rely on their abs more than cyclists, though.
 Your abs help keep you upright when you run, whereas when you cycle, you use your back and the bike to help support you.

 The triceps and biceps, the muscles at the front and back of the upper arms, are supporting muscles for both runners and cyclists.
 When you run, each bicep pulls the arm back in opposition to the raising quadricep, before the tricep pulls the arm forward to help propel you forward as the hamstring completes the stride.
 When you run, you utilize your body weight to propel you forward.
 As a cyclist, your arms do considerably less work than when you run, but they assist in steering the bicycle and keeping your body balanced.

 Rachel Moran started writing in 2003.
 Her journalism has appeared in "Orange," "Luxury," "Creative Loafing," "tbt*" and other publications.
 Her fiction has appeared in the "Tampa Review," "Florida Review," "BLOW" and "Pindeldyboz."
 Her copywriting has served clients from Bayer to Volkswagen.
 Moran received her Bachelor of Arts in writing from the University of Tampa.